code-423n4/2022-12-forgotten-runiverse-findings/data/Dravee-Q.md

   310:             msg.value == plotPrices[uint256(plotSize)] * numPlots,  //@audit-issue Better just send back the excess tokens at the end
 ```

-There might even be issues with the front-end due to this Ether's 18 decimals & JavaScript.
+There might even be issues with the front-end due to Ether's 18 decimals & JavaScript's precision.
 I'd recommend authorizing an excess `msg.value` and returning the excess to `msg.sender` at the end of the call

 ## 1.5.
 Missing events on setters